 If this is happening to you, it’s a simple fix.
 You made some changes to your settings and probably didn’t realize that it would take that Private button away from Safari.
 Here’s how to solve the case of the missing Safari Private browsing button.

-Put the Private browsing button back in Safari
+Get back the Private browsing button in Safari on iPhone or iPad

 If you’ve adjusted your Screen Time settings to restrict content, then this is also what removed your Private browsing button.
-Open your Settings and follow these steps to put it back.
+Follow these steps to put it back:

 2) Tap Content & Privacy Restrictions.